shanvinod4u/PHP-Login-System/README.md

 # PHP-Login-System
-A sample login system with user registeration
+A sample login system with user registration